 double-headed – a drum that had a head on both the top and bottom.

-double mid-side array – a version of the mid-sidemicrophone technique extending the method to surround sound, as well as other applications.
-It uses two unidirectionalmicrophones, one facing front and one facing backward, each shared with one side-facing figure-eight microphone.
-The recorded tracks can be decoded into signals for the left front, right front, left side, and right side.
+double mid-side array – a surround sound microphone technique that extends the mid-side stereo microphone technique to surround sound, as well as other applications.
+It uses two cardioidmicrophones, one facing front and one facing backward, each shared with one side-facing figure-eight microphone.
+The recorded tracks can be decoded by sums and differences of the microphone signals into the left front, right front, left side, and right side.
+This technique also allows for post recording changes to the pickup angle.
+Many of the other surround sound techniques occupy a considerable amount of space, making them inconvenient for field recording.
+However, the double mid-sdie technique is quite compact.
 Also called double MS, double M-S, double M/S, MSM, or Mid-Side-Mid.

 double sharp – the equivalent of two sharps (♯♯), which raises the pitch of a note by two semitones or one whole step.
 Double sharps are used to indicate accidentals in a sharp key or altered pitches in a chord.
 The double-sharp symbol () is placed before a note like other accidentals.
 Although a double-flatted note in a chord such as C can be indicated as one note higher (D), it would make the notes in the chord appear odd.